ErmiaMW/Obfuscator/README.md

 # Developed by :
--Ermia Mirzaei
+- Ermia Mirzaei
--Ali Norouzi
+- Ali Norouzi
--Amirali Mohammadpour
+- Amirali Mohammadpour
 # Obfuscator for Mini-C Language

 A powerful Python-based obfuscator for the Mini-C programming language, designed to transform readable source code into a harder-to-understand version — while preserving its original functionality.
 This tool is perfect for protecting intellectual property or educational exploration of obfuscation techniques.